 As part of the assurance system, it is also the responsibility of management to provide employees with safe and confidential channels to raise concerns and report instances of non-compliance.
-In turn, it is the responsibility of Sakhalin Energy employees to report suspected breaches of the Business Principles to Sakhalin Energy.
+In turn, it is the responsibility of Sakhalin Energy employees to report suspected breaches of the Business Principles.